-(This post was originally published on September 3rd, 2015.
+(This post was last published on November 14, 2017.
 We’ve updated it for accuracy and completeness.)

 Shopify sellers shouldn’t feel limited to selling on one webstore.
 Merchants can grow by selling on multiple storefronts used to diversify their brand.

 We don’t want you to feel that way!
-Don’t let this fear keep you from expanding your business.
+It shouldn’t keep you from expanding your business.